 Forums for expression and dialogue are open to the EHESP’s internal and external communities:

-- Improvement councils and teaching committees bring together the various stakeholders (teaching and support staff, learners, employers, institutional partners, etc.) and promote the pedagogical and strategic management of the training offer.
+• Improvement councils and scientific and teaching committees bring together the various stakeholders (teaching and support staff, learners, employers, institutional partners, etc.) and promote the pedagogical and strategic management of the training offer.

 Harmonise, secure and track for better service continuity

-EHESP is constantly evolving and modernising its internal organisation in order to respond even more efficiently to the challenges posed by its environment: the implementation of simple, documented procedures and operating methods, and the digitisation of processes using robust and reliable tools, save time and increase efficiency, enable actions to be tracked, and allow management based on secure data.
+EHESP is constantly evolving and modernising its internal organisation in order to respond even more efficiently to the challenges posed by its environment: the digitisation of administrative tasks using robust and reliable tools enhances efficiency and enables the organisation to be managed using secure, shared data.